formkit/docs-content/essentials/installation.md

 </client-only>

-The `@formkit/vue` package ships with a Vue plugin and a default configuration for easy setup.
+The `@formkit/vue` package ships with a Vue plugin and a default configuration for easy setup:

 <client-only>